saintmalik/blog.saintmalik.me/blog/2023-12-21-keyless-s3-access.md

 <!--truncate-->

-Originally, you would want to create an s3 iam users with minimal policies to acess the S3, now you have more responsibilities, having to worry about the secret keys, making sure it doesnt leak, making sure even if someone have access, there is a log or monitoring process to see if the key has been compromised.
+Originally, you would want to create an s3 IAM user with minimal policies to access the S3, now you have more responsibilities, having to worry about the secret keys, making sure it doesn't leak, making sure even if someone has access, there is a log or monitoring process to see if the key has been compromised.

-But why bear all this responsibilities when your app can still do all it needs without the credential keys and just fallback to using IAM Role Access.
+But why bear all these responsibilities when your app can still do all it needs without the credential keys and just fall back to using IAM Role Access?

-If you are working with EKS, it's pretty easy to setup IRSA (IAM Roles for Service Accounts), this way you can provision and rotate the IAM temporary credentials (called a Web Identity) which the Kubernetes ServiceAccount you've mounted into your node pods can use to call AWS APIs.
+If you are working with EKS, it's pretty easy to set up IRSA (IAM Roles for Service Accounts), this way you can provision and rotate the IAM temporary credentials (called a Web Identity) which the Kubernetes ServiceAccount you've mounted into your node pods can use to call AWS APIs.

 ## Prerequisite

 - Terraform provisioned EKS Cluster

-So Lets jump into it;
+So Let's jump into it;

 ## Setting Up EKS IRSA for your NodeJs Pods

-### 👉 Step 1: You want to setup your S3 Access Policy
+### 👉 Step 1: You want to set up your S3 Access Policy

 You can declare how you streamline your policy here,